 Step 1: For the hook, cut a long length of floral wire and bend it in half.

-Step 2: Twist the pieces together about two inches from the bent section to form a loop.
+Step 2: Twist the ends together about two inches from the bent section to form a loop.

-Step 3: Position the loop on the side you won’t be decorating, then wrap the two loose ends around one section of the wreath ring, twisting them together on the other side.
+Step 3: Position the loop on the side you won't be decorating, then tightly wrap the ends around the wreath.
+Twist them around the loop to secure it in place, then cut off any excess.

-Step 5: Fill in the open spaces with pine cones and pieces of rosemary.
+Step 6: Fill in the open spaces with pine cones and rosemary pieces.

 PRO TIP: